Which city is cheaper, Virginia Beach or Myrtle Beach?

 Myrtle Beach usually gets more rain in January than Virginia Beach.
 Myrtle Beach gets 3.9 inches (98 mm) of rain, while Virginia Beach receives 3.3 inches (85 mm) of rain this time of the year.

 Both Virginia Beach and Myrtle Beach are popular destinations to visit in the spring with plenty of activities.
-Most visitors come to Myrtle Beach for the beaches during these months.
+Most visitors come to Myrtle Beach for the beaches and the activities around the city during these months.
 Also, the spring months attract visitors to Virginia Beach because of the beaches and the natural beauty.

 In April, Myrtle Beach is generally a little warmer than Virginia Beach.
-Temperatures in Myrtle Beach average around 62°F (17°C), and Virginia Beach stays around 58°F (14°C).
+Daily temperatures in Myrtle Beach average around 62°F (17°C), and Virginia Beach fluctuates around 58°F (14°C).

 It's quite sunny in Virginia Beach.
 The sun comes out a lot this time of the year in Myrtle Beach.
 Myrtle Beach usually receives more sunshine than Virginia Beach during spring.
 Myrtle Beach gets 278 hours of sunny skies, while Virginia Beach receives 253 hours of full sun in the spring.